start-again/spookyBot/README.md

 ## 🤝 Contributing

 This project is convenient for people who want to get into open source and contribute to different projects especially during the Hacktoberfest.
-If you want to add your language to the robot, feel free to copy the `./lang/en.js` file, rename it following the [following nomenclature](http://www.mathguide.de/info/tools/languagecode.html).
+If you want to add your language to the bot, feel free to copy the `./lang/en.js` file, rename it following the [following nomenclature](http://www.mathguide.de/info/tools/languagecode.html).

-Then, all you have to do is modify the file, open a pull request and wait for me to approve it and update the robot.
+Then, all you have to do is modify the file, open a pull request and wait for me to approve it and update the bot.

 *Don't hesitate to ask me for help on my [Discord server](https://discord.gg/nEDcagb), I would help you with great pleasure!*